Joel-Raju/RNUserList/README.md

 ### Building the overlay

 - An overlay `Context` was created which holds the visibility state, element to be rendered in the overlay and the callback to be executed when pressing on the overlay backdrop
-- Overlay UI was made by adding a View in the root most node and this view had a press event handler for handling the backdrop press
+- Overlay UI was made by adding a View in the root most node and this view has a press event handler for handling the backdrop press
 - `useOverlay` hook exposes the properties of the overlay context and also handles the backdrop press callback
 - The blur effect was achieved by using an `ImageBackground` and its `opacity`